jondleary/jondleary.github.io/docs/_posts/2025-01-18-wifi-led-array-display-01.markdown

 What does this mean for the display?
 Individual control of each LED brightness and colour enables ability to create indicator lights, bar chart like features, animations etc. that can be used to create a display.

+## Defining Requirements

+As this is a one-off device and the possibilities are constrained by the requirement of using the already purchased LED array the requirements can be kept simple.

+1. The device shall display:
+    1. Hourly weather for the current 24 hour period (midnight->midnight).
+    2. Hourly precipitation probability for the same period.
+    3. Current Humidity.
+    4. Current Air Quality.
+    5. Regional Weather Alerts such as Red Flag Warnings, High Wind warnings etc.
+2. The finished device needs to be connected to WiFi to access the data to drive the display.
+3. The device shall be powered over USB from a standard charging block, if the current draw allows for it.
+4. The device shall have a diffuser for the LEDs.
+5. The diffuser may contain text or images to label the indicators.
+6. The device enclosure should be 3D-printable.
+7. Any screws used shall be common Metric screws, preferably M3.
+8. Any APIs used to collect the weather data should be free and open and not require and account.